 LERU is an organisation consisting of 21 leading research universities in Europe.

 Learn more about our university-wide international collaboration in the following regions:

 International student exchanges

-During 2021, 1 000 international exchange students came to Lund University while 700 Lund University students left for exchange studies at one of our partner universities all over the world.
+During 2021, 1335 international exchange students came to Lund University while 729 Lund University students left for exchange studies at one of our partner universities all over the world.
 In 2022, the numbers were 1891 and 1325, respectively.